gabbro246/archivetools/readme.md

 - `-f`, `--folder`: Specifies the target folder containing folders to convert into ZIP files.

 ### Convert ZIPs to Folders with `convertallziptofolder.py`
-Extracts ZIP files to restore the original folder structure, including a verification process to maintain data consistency.
+Automaticaly extracts all ZIP files within a specified directory, including a verification process to maintain data consistency.

 **Usage:** `python convertallziptofolder.py --folder [target_folder]`